graphaware/neo4j-relcount/README.md

     Map<String, String> extractProperties(Map<String, String> properties, Node otherNode);
 ```

-As you can see, this gives you access to the "other" node participating in the relationship.
-This gives you an opportunity
+As you can see, this gives you access to the "other" node participating in the relationship, which gives you an opportunity
 to implement requirements like "would like to count outgoing relationships based on the end node's type".

-### Known Issues
+### TODO

 * Create a method that rebuilds cached counts for the entire database
 * Do we need to explicitly lock nodes?